 - 5. Prior to certification pursuant to section 224(c) of the Resource Management Act 1991, the consent holder shall, to the satisfaction of the Chief Executive of the Gore District Council, complete the following: - a.
-The new vehicle crossing for Lot 1 shall be constructed in the location as shown on the plan in Appendix A, and in accordance with Diagram R03 contained in the Gore District Council Subdivision and Land Development Bylaw 2019.
-The vehicle crossing shall be constructed of reinforced concrete driveway from the back of the footpath to the front property boundary. - b.
-The new driveway for Lot 1 shall be constructed with either concrete or asphalt. - c.
+The existing vehicle crossing shall be upgraded by constructing reinforced concrete between the back of the existing concrete footpath and the property boundary to comply with Diagram R03 of the Gore District Council Subdivision and Land Development Bylaw 2019. - b.
 The consent holder shall remedy any damage to all existing road surfaces and berms that result from work carried out in relation to this consent.